 When McGregor was gearing up to face Floyd Mayweather Jr. in the boxing ring last August, his MMA coach John Kavanagh unsuccessfully advocated for Michael Conlan and Paddy Barnes (another MTK fighter) to get on the under-card.

 Shortly after his giant payday in a loss to Mayweather, McGregor was embroiled in controversy over an alleged bar fight at the Blackforge Inn in Dublin.
-News broke that the fighter may have struck a known associate of the Kinahan Cartel (who was later named as Graham ‘The Wig’ Whelan) before being separated and removed from the premises.
+News broke that the fighter may have struck a known close associate of an alleged member of the Kinahan Cartel (who was later named as the father of Graham ‘The Wig’ Whelan) before being separated and removed from the premises.
 Irish crime reporter Paul Williams was quoted as saying McGregor could be in ‘very serious danger’ as a result.

 Mayweather seized on the news to land another jab on his former opponent.
 Retweeting a headline that alleged a bounty had been put on McGregor’s head.
 Mayweather wrote, “I already f—ed you up in 2017 now they about to f—k you up in 2018.”